 About me:

 I am an environmental sociologist at The University of Oregon.
-My research and teaching address questions at the intersection of structural inequality, development processes, and environmental change.
-My work engages scholarship in the fields of environmental sociology, environmental justice, climate justice, critical theories of race, energy transitions and technological displacement, and socio-ecological systems.
-I currently teach both undergraduate and graduate level Environmental Sociology, Race and Racism at University of Oregon.
+My research and teaching address questions at the intersection of structural inequality, technological innovation, and environmental change.
+My work engages scholarship in the fields of environmental sociology, environmental justice, climate justice, critical theories of race, energy transitions, technological displacement, and socio-ecological systems.
+I currently teach both undergraduate and graduate level Environmental Sociology, Race and Racism, and seminars at University of Oregon.

 Education